MinecraftCommands/syntax-mcfunction/README.md

   - Specifically when using dotted names
 - [ ] Add tests for Bedrock
 - [ ] (VSCode & Sublime) Add jsonschema file for `pack.mcmeta`
+- [ ] Compare w/ `language-mcfunction` to synchronize scope names
+  - It'll never reach 1:1, but we can get to 70-80%

 ## Installing